wxt-dev/wxt/docs/guide/entrypoints.md

 See [`wxt-dev/wxt#336`](https://github.com/wxt-dev/wxt/issues/336) to track the status of this bug.
 :::

 Usually, this error occurs when you try to extract options into a shared file or try to run code outside the `main` function.
-To fix the example from above, use litteral values when defining an entrypoint instead of importing them:
+To fix the example from above, use literal values when defining an entrypoint instead of importing them:

 ```ts
 import { GOOGLE_MATCHES } from '~/utils/match-patterns'; // [!code --]